nmattei/cmps6790/_projects/Project0/Project0.md

 ### Grading Rubric

 * (5 Points) *Professionalism*: You have written code that is interpretable -- it contains comments where needed to understand, variable names are reasonable, and code that is reasonable and efficient.
 You have followed directions to turn in the file, clearly labeling everything.
-You have cited all sources and how you used them in the written portion of your answers.
+You have cited all sources and how you used them within the code or paper.
 * (5 Points) *Visiting Office Hours*: You have visited office hours of at least one instructor of this course *before the assignment is due!*.
 * (5 Points): *Docker Setup*: The project runs on the correct Docker image and the environment is setup correctly.
 * (5 Points): *Function Correctness*: Function to count the letters is implemented and correct.
 There are many right answers but we will take points if you do it extremely inefficiently.